superRaytin/paginationjs/docs/en.md

 ### showGoButton <em>boolean (default `false`)</em>
 Display the 'Go' button.

-### showFirstOnEllipsisShow <em>boolean (default `true`)</em>
+### hideFirstOnEllipsisShow <em>boolean (default `false`)</em>
-Display first page number button when ellipsis showed.
+To hide the first page number button when ellipsis showed.

 ```
-showFirstOnEllipsisShow: false,
+hideFirstOnEllipsisShow: true,
 pageRange: 1,
 totalNumber: 100,
 pageSize: 10
 ```

-Follow the settings above, pagination bar will be displayed as like this "...
+Follow the settings above, the pagination bar will be "...
 4 `5` 6 ...
 10".

-### showLastOnEllipsisShow <em>boolean (default `true`)</em>
+### hideLastOnEllipsisShow <em>boolean (default `false`)</em>
-Display last page number when ellipsis showed.
+To hide the last page number when ellipsis showed.

 ```
-showLastOnEllipsisShow: false,
+hideLastOnEllipsisShow: true,
 pageRange: 1,
 totalNumber: 100,
 pageSize: 10
 ```

-Follow the settings above, pagination bar will be displayed as like this "1 ...
+Follow the settings above, the pagination bar will be "1 ...
 4 `5` 6 ...".

 ### autoHidePrevious <em>boolean (default `false`)</em>
-Determines whether to display the `previous` button when the selected page number was the first page.
+To hide the `previous` button when current page number is the first.

 See [demo](/index.html#auto_hide)

 ### autoHideNext <em>boolean (default `false`)</em>
-Determines whether to display the `next` button when the selected page number was the last page.
+To hide the `next` button when current page number is the last.

 See [demo](/index.html#auto_hide)

 ## Style

 ### classPrefix <em>string</em>
-Style prefix.
-Default is `pagination`.
+Prefixes class name of pagination elements.
+Default is `paginationjs`.

 ### className <em>string</em>
-Additional style class(es) for the Pagination element.
+Additional css class(es) for the root pagination element.

 ### activeClassName <em>string</em>
-ClassName of the selected page number button.
+CSS class(es) for the active button.
 Default is `active`.

 ### disableClassName <em>string</em>
-ClassName of the disabled page number button.
+CSS class(es) for the disabled buttons.
 Default is `disabled`.

 ### ulClassName <em>string</em>
-ClassName of the 'ul' element that contained by the Pagination element.
+CSS class(es) for the inner "ul" element.

+### pageClassName <em>string</em>
+CSS class(es) for the page buttons.

+### prevClassName <em>string</em>
+CSS class(es) for the "Previous" button.

+### nextClassName <em>string</em>
+CSS class(es) for the "Next" button.

 ## Customizable text

 ### prevText <em>string</em>
-The text to display for the `previous` button.
+Custom label for the `Previous` button.
 Default is `&laquo;`.
-That is the symbol '&laquo;'.
+Which is the symbol '&laquo;'.

 ### nextText <em>string</em>
-The text to display for the `next` button.
+Custom label for the `Next` button.
 Default is `&raquo;`.
-That is the symbol '&raquo;'.
+Which is the symbol '&raquo;'.

 ### ellipsisText <em>string</em>
-The text to display for the ellipsis button.
+Custom text for the ellipsis button.
 Default is `...`.

 ### goButtonText <em>string</em>
-The text to display for the `Go` button.
+Custom text for the `Go` button.
 Default is `Go`.

 ### formatNavigator <em>string | function(currentPage, totalPage, totalNumber)</em>
-Format the navigator from the template.
+Formats the navigator according to the specified variables.
+Accepts a `string` or a `function` that return those strings.
 Default is `<%= currentPage %> / <%= totalPage %>`.

-A string contained template variables or a function that returns such a string.

-There are 3 template variables.
+The following are the available template variables:

-- `currentPage`
+- `currentPage` Current page number.
-- `totalPage`
+- `totalPage` Total pages.
-- `totalNumber` Total entries.
+- `totalNumber` Total number of data items.

 See [demo](/index.html#format_navigator)

 ### formatGoInput <em>string | function(input, currentPage, totalPage, totalNumber)</em>
-Format the "Go" input from the template.
+Formats the `Go` input according to the specified variables.
+Accepts a `string` or a `function` that return those strings.
 Default is `<%= input %>`.

-A string contained template variables or a function that returns such a string.

-`<%= input %>` is equivalent to `<input type= "text" class= "J-paginationjs-go-pagenumber" >`, therefore, you can also customize an input element yourself, just ensure that the element has a `J-paginationjs-go-pagenumber` class.
+`<%= input %>` is equivalent to `<input type= "text" class= "J-paginationjs-go-pagenumber" >`, therefore, you can also customize an input element yourself, just ensure that the class name of the input contains `J-paginationjs-go-pagenumber`.

-There are 4 template variables.
+The following are the available template variables:

 - `input`
 - `currentPage`
 - `totalPage`
-- `totalNumber` Total entries.
+- `totalNumber`

 See [demo](/index.html#format_go_input)

 ### formatGoButton <em>string | function(button, currentPage, totalPage, totalNumber)</em>
-Format the "Go" button from the template.
+Formats the `Go` button according to the specified variables.
+Accepts a `string` or a `function` that return those strings.
 Default is `<%= button %>`.

-A string contained template variables or a function that returns such a string.

-`<%= button %>` is equivalent to `<input type="button" class="J-paginationjs-go-button">`, therefore, you can also customize an button element yourself, just ensure that the element has a `J-paginationjs-go-button` class.
+`<%= button %>` is equivalent to `<input type="button" class="J-paginationjs-go-button">`, therefore, you can also customize an button element yourself, just ensure that the class name of the button contains `J-paginationjs-go-button`.

-There are 4 template variables.
+The following are the available template variables:

 - `button`
 - `currentPage`
 - `totalPage`
-- `totalNumber` Total entries.
+- `totalNumber`

 ### header <em>string | function(currentPage, totalPage, totalNumber)</em>
-Customize the header content. `header` may be a string or a function.
+Prepend extra contents to the pagination buttons.
+Accepts a `string` or a `function` that return the extra contents.

-There are 3 template variables.
+The following are the available template variables:

 - `currentPage`
 - `totalPage`
 - `totalNumber`

 ### footer <em>string | function(currentPage, totalPage, totalNumber)</em>
-Customize the footer content. `footer` may be a string or a function.
+Append extra contents to the pagination buttons.
+Accepts a `string` or a `function` that return the extra contents.

-There are 3 template variables.
+The following are the available template variables:

 - `currentPage`
 - `totalPage`